 Mark-“ I went to this event last year and it was a lot of fun.
 I also learned something too like the difference from Hispanics and Latinos.
 I also enjoyed the diversity at this event.
 I do see this event as a success.”

-Macy-“I know that this was very successful this year.”
+Macy-“I know that this was very successful this? year.”

 Craig- “If we do this, would we approve this for other clubs?”